-MCG 532 (3) Sundance: Study of Independent Cinema - Students will study a brief history of the "Indie" movement and learn about the art, culture and commerce of the festival.
+MCG 532 (3) Sundance: Study of Independent Cinema-Students will study a brief history of the "Indie" movement and learn about the art, culture and commerce of the festival.
 They will gain an understanding of how independent films are developed, bought, and sold through the Sundance venue.
 In addition to this, students will study the concept of redemptive cinema and explore how God uses secular film to speak truth to diverse audiences.
 The festival will serve as a laboratory for students as they attend screenings, discussions, and seminars on a variety of industry-specific topics.
+Off-campus Travel Course.
 (Typically Spring)

-MCG 560 (3) Underwater Cinematography-We will examine the world of underwater cinematography and filmmaking, the equipment, underwater skills, lighting techniques, storytelling aspects and camera control necessary to capture quality underwater imagery.
+MCG 533 (3) Advanced Journalistic Research & Writing-A rigorous examination and grounding in research and investigative methods from preparing for interviews to records searching, from computer assisted reporting to the use of the Freedom of information Act.
+How to verify sources, detect and avoid "fake news".
+Course will be online and include a trip to New York City or Washington, DE, for reporting and research.
+Fee.
+Online and Off-campus Travel Course.
+(Typically Fall) MCG 560 (3) Underwater Cinematography-We will examine the world of underwater cinematography and filmmaking, the equipment, underwater skills, lighting techniques, storytelling aspects and camera control necessary to capture quality underwater imagery.
 This will be a two-week intensive summer class.
 Prerequisite: MC 302.
 Fee.
+On-campus only.
 (Typically Summer)